jjbott/hubot-yourface/README.md

 # hubot-yourface

-Your face is a hubut script.
+Your face is a hubot script.
 It replies with "your face"isms.

 See [`src/yourface.coffee`](src/yourface.coffee) for full documentation.